shaham-lab/NUMAP/README.md

 <p align="center">

-This is the official PyTorch implementation of NUMAP, a new and generalizable UMAP implementation, from the paper ["Generalizable Spectral Embedding with Applications to UMAP"]().<br>
+[//]: # (This is the official PyTorch implementation of NUMAP, a new and generalizable UMAP implementation, from the paper ["Generalizable Spectral Embedding with Applications to UMAP"]&#40;&#41;.<br>)
+This is the official PyTorch implementation of NUMAP, a new and generalizable UMAP implementation.

+See our [GitHub repository](https://github.com/shaham-lab/NUMAP) for more information and the latest updates.

 [//]: # (## Installation)